 If you have kids that are curious about space, be sure to see these 20 Great Books & Activities about Space & Our Solar System too!

 And head over to Inspiration Labortories for a fun science activity exploring the Earth, Moon & Sun.

-Be sure to visit all of the awesome booklists & activities for all the science topics!
+Explore more of the awesome activities for all the Summer Science topics!